metocean/moana-bufrtools/README.md

 Contributors to the current version in include: MetOcean Solutions

-The Mangōpare sensor and deck unit hardware were developed by Zebra-Tech, Ltd, Nelson, New Zealand as part of the Moana Project.
+The Moana TD (Mangōpare) sensor and deck unit hardware were developed by Zebra-Tech, Ltd, Nelson, New Zealand as part of the Moana Project.
 Sensors are available through https://www.zebra-tech.co.nz/

 ---
 ## Community